PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/05_SR_TE_Policies.md

 # Step 05 - SR-TE Policies and Traffic Engineering

-This step deploys Segment Routing Traffic Engineering (SR-TE) policies using **IOS-XR** to provide explicit path control, service differentiation, and advanced traffic steering capabilities.
+This step deploys Segment Routing Traffic Engineering (SR-TE) policies using **IOS-XR 9000v** to provide explicit path control, service differentiation, and advanced traffic steering capabilities.
 The implementation leverages the established SR-MPLS infrastructure and BGP policy framework to enable deterministic routing and service-level optimization.

 ---